Chuck Berry: 1952–1955: Music career beginnings

 By the early 1950s, Chuck Berry was working with local bands in clubs in St. Louis as an extra source of income.
 He had been playing blues since his teens, and he borrowed both guitar riffs and showmanship techniques from the blues musician T-Bone Walker.
-He also took guitar lessons from his friend Ira Harris, which laid the foundation for his guitar style.
+He also took guitar lessons from his friend, jazz guitarist Ira Harris, which laid the foundation for his guitar style.
 By early 1953, Berry was performing with Johnnie Johnson's trio, starting a long-time collaboration with the pianist.
 The band played blues and ballads as well as country.
 Berry wrote, "Curiosity provoked me to lay a lot of our country stuff on our predominantly black audience and some of our black audience began whispering 'who is that black hillbilly at the Cosmo?'
 After they laughed at me a few times, they began requesting the hillbilly stuff and enjoyed dancing to it."

 In 1954, Berry recorded the tracks "I Hope These Words Will Find You Well" and "Oh, Maria!" with the group Joe Alexander & the Cubans.
 The songs were released as a single on the Ballad label.
 Berry's showmanship, along with a mix of country tunes and R&B tunes, sung in the style of Nat King Cole set to the music of Muddy Waters brought in a wider audience, particularly affluent white people.